iantolentino/InventoryViewPhp/README.md

 * **Environment:** PHP 7.4+ with `mysqli` extension.
 * **Database:** MySQL/MariaDB (configured for port `3308` by default).
 * **Timezone:** Hardcoded to `Asia/Manila` to ensure reporting accuracy within Philippine business hours.

-> **Note for Nanox IT:** The system is currently configured to connect to the `imfsdb` database using the `root` user.
-For production security, it is recommended to transition these credentials to a dedicated service account with restricted privileges.